younes-ammari/me/README.md

 Added the `Mon 3 Jan 2022`

-Last update on Sun Nov 09 2025
+Last update on Mon Nov 10 2025

-**53 day before 2026 ⏱** days before new years
+**52 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️